n3ko1/WrapMap/README.md

 without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 675 Mass Ave, Cambridge, MA 02139, USA.

-TODO
+<b>TODO</b><br>
 - Write more post scripts (Currently working on FTP, SNMP, SMB and SSH modules)
 - Implement automation for module installation (+ other config) as part of the main script (reading config, reading Module Name and indicator, adding module to config class file)
 - Incorporate latest python-nmap release